Peter Cklamovski: Australia national team

 The 2014 FIFA World Cup in Brazil saw Australia's group draw with three teams in the top 10 of FIFA rankings.
 The Socceroos were set to play-off against Chile, Netherlands and Spain.
-This tournament demonstrated a new way of playing for the Australian national team.
+This tournament demonstrated a new way of playing for the Australian national football team (the Socceroos) under new head coach Ange Postecoglou and his coaching team including assistant coach, Peter Cklamovski.

-New hope and excitement was created in the way the team played, showcasing a new generation of stars.
-Following the FIFA World Cup, training camps in September, October and November were used to develop the team for AFC Asian Cup success.
-The National team went 10 months without a win and played all games away from Australia.
+New hope and excitement was created in the way the team played, showcasing a new generation of stars joining established greats.
+Following the 2014 FIFA World Cup, training camps in September, October and November were used to develop the team for 2015 AFC Asian Cup success.

-The 2015 AFC Asian Cup held in Australia resulted in the first major trophy for the Australian Men's National team, winning the Final against South Korea with an extra time goal scored by James Troisi.
+The 2015 AFC Asian Cup held in Australia resulted in the first major trophy for the Australia men's national soccer team, winning the final against South Korea 2–1 with an extra-time goal scored by James Troisi in front of 76,385 fans at Stadium Australia in Sydney.

-As Asian Champions, Australia then competed at the FIFA Confederations Cup, in Russia in 2017.
-The following year, qualification was achieved for the FIFA 2018 World Cup, in Russia.
-It was a grueling qualification campaign finally qualifying beating Honduras 3–0 in Sydney.
-Ange Postecoglou announced his resignation of Socceroos on 22 November 2017.
+As reigning Asian Champions, the Socceroos competed at the 2017 FIFA Confederations Cup in Russia where they would play 2014 World Champions Germany, Cameroon and Chile in the group stage.

+The following year, qualification was achieved for the FIFA 2018 World Cup but only after a grueling campaign, with the Socceroos finally clinching their place in the finals after defeating Honduras 3–1, in the AFA/CONCACAF Playoff at Stadium Australia (Sydney) on 15 November 2017, where captain Mile Jedinak scored a hat-trick.

+Socceroos' head coach Ange Postecoglou announced his resignation from the role on 22 November 2017, where he would later take up an opportunity in Japanese club football with Yokohama F. Marinos.

 Australia U17

-While working with the Socceroos, on 5 August 2017 Cklamovski was appointed by the FFA becoming Australian U17 Manager (the Joeys).
+While working with the Socceroos, on 5 August 2017 Cklamovski was appointed by the FFA becoming Australian U-17 national youth team head coach (the Joeys).
 Cklamovski created a new process across recruitment and talent ID domestically by introducing a strategy called Elite Games.
 This approach was designed to bring a selected group of players in every state or selected region to play in higher level games mid-week.
-All games were launched online for National Team staff to review and Cklamovski then selected and assembled a squad for the AFC qualification stage.
+All games were launched online for national team staff to review and Cklamovski then selected and assembled a squad for the AFC qualification stage.
 The Joeys qualified through the first stage of AFC qualification undefeated in Mongolia.